All Episodes

 Oh, we hope this corrects any misimpression caused by our latest slogan, commute with nature.

-Hybrid technology is not green technology, like heated seats or flashy exterior trim.
+Hybrid technology is not green technology.

-It's merely an expensive option that generates large markups for the Toyota Corporation and its dealers, and we are thankful that you support both.
+Like heated seats or flashy exterior trim, it's merely an expensive option that generates large markups for the Toyota Corporation and its dealers, and we are thankful that you support both.

-We will share our pride in the latest figures from JD Power and Associates, which show that the Prius continues to move off a dealer's lot in just eight days compared to 36 days for a Honda Civic hybrid.
+We will share our pride in the latest figures from J.D.
+Power and Associates, which show that the Prius continues to move off a dealer's lot in just eight days compared to 36 days for a Honda Civic hybrid.

 Clearly, our customers are willing to pay handsomely for the privilege of showing themselves behind the wheel of so conspicuously virtuous a vehicle.

-We are also a far seeing corporation here at Toyota.
+We are also a far-seeing corporation here at Toyota.

 Other motorists may see the Prius operator and think sucker.